sap-linuxlab/demo.sap_install/assets/doc/02-credentials.md

 - Click `Save`

-### Configure your credential to access VCenter
+### Configure your credential to access vCenter

-For connections to VMWare this credential is required
+For connections to VMware this credential is required

 1. click `Add`  and enter the following:
    - Name: _name of your credential_
    - Organization: Select your Organization
    - Credential Type: VMware vCenter
-   - VCenter Host: _IP Adress  or Hostname of vCenter Server_
+   - VCenter Host: _IP Address  or Hostname of vCenter Server_
    - Username: _User with administrative permissions_
    - Password: _ Password for t
 2. Click `Save`

-It injects the environment variables `VMWARE_HOST`, `VMWARE_USER` and `VNMWARE_PASSWORD` to a template.
+It injects the environment variables `VMWARE_HOST`, `VMWARE_USER` and `VMWARE_PASSWORD` to a template.
-These variables are used by the vmware collections used in this examples
+These variables are used by the VMware collections used in this examples